deepu1067/exam-routine-extension/README.md

 ## Usage 📱

 - Click on the extension icon to open the popup 🖱️
-- Upload your exam routine 📤
+- Upload your updated exam routine 📤
 - Enjoy 🔥
 - Download your exam routine 📥